yoons12055/Data-Science-Projects/README.md

 ## [Predictions on University of California Basketball Scores](https://github.com/yoons12055/Data-Analysis-ML-Python-Projects/tree/main/UC%20Basketball%20Scores)
 **Python(NumPy, Pandas, Seaborn, Matplotlib, Scikit-Learn, OneHotEncoder, GridSearchCV, and KFold), Machine Learning Models(OLS, Decision Tree, Random Forest, Lasso, and Ridge)**
-- Datasets of University of Calfornia Basketball Players' Stats from UC Basketball websites
+- Datasets of University of Calfornia Basketball Players' Stats from the UC schools’ websites(Berkeley, LA, Davis, San Diego, and Irvine)
 - Compared the R-squared, MSE, and MAE of ML regression models: ordinary least squares(OLS), decision tree, lasso, ridge, and random forest
 - Predicted points scored for the next season from the other stats with the model with the highest accuracy
 - University of California, Berkeley / IND ENG 142 Final Project